YoCodingJosh/YoCodingJosh/README.md

 I'm trying to make the world a better place, one line of code at a time.

 - 🔭 I’m currently working on:
-  * A social network, [@oshiete](https://github.com/oshiete), using Ruby on Rails.
+  * A social network, [@oshiete](https://github.com/oshiete), using Ruby on Rails
   * An arkanoid-like game written in C++ using SDL2 for Windows, macOS, Linux, HTML5, and (hopefully) Nintendo Switch (and other consoles)
-    * This will a higher-performance (Vulkan/DX12) and more featured port of: https://github.com/YoCodingJosh/brick-blaster
+    * This will a higher-performance (Vulkan/DirectX12) and more featured port of: https://github.com/YoCodingJosh/brick-blaster
-  * Another game that's a bit cooler using the same tech/engine as above. 😎
+  * An action shooter game using the same tech/engine as above 😎
+  * A developer tool using Vue and Rust
 - 🌱 I’m currently learning:
   * Ruby and Rails
+  * Rust
   * 日本語

 <!--